Christianity in Jordan: Denominations

-Among the recognized denominations the Greek Orthodox, Roman Catholic (Latin), Melkite Greek Catholic, Armenian Orthodox, Maronite Catholic, Anglican, and Syriac Orthodox Church make up the majority of Jordan's Christian population.
+Among the recognized denominations the Greek Orthodox, Catholic (Latin, Melkite Greek Catholic, and Maronite Catholic), Anglican, Armenian Orthodox, and Syriac Orthodox Church make up the majority of Jordan's Christian population.
 Also the Lutheran, Coptic Orthodox, Seventh-day Adventist, United Pentecostal, Latter-day Saints, and Presbyterian churches are recognized denominations while they make up a much smaller proportion of the Christian population.

 In addition to the recognized denominations there are religious societies that are allowed to meet freely, but are not recognized as churches by the government.
 The recognized religious societies are the Evangelical Free Church, the Church of the Nazarene, the Assembly of God, the Baptist Church, and the Christian and Missionary Alliance.

 Christian denominations in Jordan belong to four major denominational groups: